abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Holland, John — Emergence From Chaos to Order
 * Hooks, Bell — Ain't I a Woman
 * Hume, David — An Enquiry Concerning Human Understanding
+* James, C.L.R — The Black Jacobins: Toussaint L'Ouverture and the San Domingo Revolution
 * John, Locke — An Essay Concerning Humane Understanding: Volume 1 MDCXC, Based on the 2nd Edition, Books 1 and 2
 * Jung, C. G. — Collected Works of C.G.
 Jung, Volume 9 : Aion: Researches Into the Phenomenology of the Self
 * Jung, C. G. — Man and His Symbols